 B-309-2: Updating the Level of Significance

-After the initial level of significance is set in RHW, the level of significance of a case may be changed if the change is based on additional information that is gathered during the comprehensive assessment.
-However, if a case is originally designated as "significant" or "most significant," VR Supervisor approval is required to change the level of significance to "not significant".
+After the initial level of significance is set in ReHabWorks (RHW), the level of significance of a case may be changed if the change is based on additional information that is gathered during the comprehensive assessment.

-When the change to the customer's level of function (not level of significance) is a direct result of VR services, such as physical restoration or rehab technology or medical devices, the level of significance of the case should NOT be changed from the level of significance that was designated prior to the provision of VR services.
+When the change to the customer’s level of function (not level of significance) is a direct result of VR services, such as physical restoration, rehabilitation technology, or medical devices, the level of significance of the case should not be changed from the level of significance that was designated before the provision of VR services.

+However, if a case was originally designated as "significant" or "most significant," VR Supervisor approval is required to change the level of significance to "not significant."

-Refer to the ReHabWorks (RHW) Users Guide Chapter 13: Eligibility, 13.1 Level of Significance for more information about selecting and updating the level of significance in RHW.
+For more information about selecting and updating the level of significance in RHW, refer to the ReHabWorks (RHW) Users Guide Chapter 13: Eligibility, 13.1 Level of Significance.

 B-309-3: Required Level of Significance for Certain Cases